GP case study: Cardiology

 “The consultants are all very friendly and approachable.
 It benefits the patients, primary and secondary care to have open channels of communication.”

-Below is a recent example of how Dr Burn has used Phone A&G to benefit an elderly patient with heart failure:
+You can find a recent example below of how Dr Burn has used Phone Advice & Guidance to benefit her patients.

 “An elderly patient with heart failure complicated by a valve prolapse was under my care.
 Her management was delicate as she has co-existing renal failure that meant it was difficult to balance her diuretics and manage her polypharmacy.
 I was able to contact her cardiologist via Phone Advice & Guidance and get advice one day when she was unwell.
 I was able to establish what an acceptable renal function for her would be with the new diuretic regime, and also second and third line drugs to try next.
 Finally the consultant gave me advice on when she would need admission.”